-A Certificate in Intellectual Property Law will be awarded to a J.D. student that completes a minimum of 12 credit hours of designated course work and completes a skills component.
+A Certificate in Intellectual Property Law will be awarded to J.D. students who complete a minimum of 12 credit hours of designated course work and a skills component.
 The program course options provide innovative skills and writing opportunities to help students prepare for the digital economy.
 Many of the program courses provide an emphasis on integrating doctrinal studies with a practical context.
 Students will oftentimes engage in simulations of legal practice in order to develop practice skills, professional knowledge, and to assemble job placement portfolios.

 The certificate requires students to complete a minimum of 12 credit hours of designated course work.
-First, students must complete at least three of the following four courses: Intellectual Property Overview (1 credit), Branding and Trademark Management (3 credits), Copyright and Content Management (3 credits), and Innovations and Inventions through Patents & Trade Secrets (2 or 3 credits).
-Second, students may also take any of these courses to meet the total required credit hours: Administrative Law (3 credits), Advanced Civil Procedure: Complex Litigation (2 or 3 credits), Bioethics: Controversies in Law and Medicine Seminar (2 credits), Cyberlaw (3 credits), Cyberlaw Seminar (2 credits), Cyber Security Law Seminar (2 credits), Entertainment Law (3 credits), First Amendment Law (3 credits), First Amendment Law Seminar (2 credits), Intellectual Property (3 credits), Internet Governance Law & Policy Seminar (2 credits), and Sports Law (2 credits).
+Students must complete at least three of the following four courses: Intellectual Property Overview (1 credit), Branding and Trademark Management (3 credits), Copyright and Content Management (3 credits), and Innovations and Inventions through Patents & Trade Secrets (2 or 3 credits).
+Second, students may also take any of these courses to meet the total required credit hours: Administrative Law (3 credits), Advanced Civil Procedure: Complex Litigation (2 or 3 credits), Bioethics: Controversies in Law and Medicine Seminar (2 credits), Cyberlaw (3 credits), Cyberlaw Seminar (2 credits), Entertainment Law (3 credits), First Amendment Law Seminar (2 credits), Intellectual Property (3 credits), Internet Governance Law & Policy Seminar (2 credits), and Sports Law (2 credits).